 Missouri Bounty Hunter Guide: Requirements and Steps

-According to the US Census Bureau, Missouri has a population of 6 million people.1 Bounty hunters in this state are regulated by the Missouri Department of Insurance.
-In Missouri, bounty hunters, also known as surety recovery agents, must be licensed and meet a certain set of criteria.
+According to the US Census Bureau, Missouri has a population of 6.1 million people.1 Bounty hunters in this state are regulated by the Missouri Department of Insurance.
+In Missouri, bounty hunters are known as surety recovery agents and must be licensed.
 Surety recovery agents work to find and return fugitives who have failed to appear in court on their appointed court date.
 If being a surety recovery agent sounds like a career you would be interested in, continue reading below for details on the requirements and the steps to licensure in Missouri.

 Requirements for Prospective Surety Recovery Agents in Missouri

-To work as a surety recovery agent in Missouri, you have to meet the following minimum requirements.
+To apply for a license as a surety recovery agent in Missouri, you have to meet the following minimum requirements.
 You must:

 - Be at least 21 years of age